KarimIO/Vulkan-Raytracer/README.md

    * Normal Texture
    * Metallic Texture
    * Roughness Texture
+ * Importance Sampling
- * Other methods of denoise
+ * Other methods of reducing noise

 ## How to Build